All Episodes

 I mean, you know, you do go to Club Gitmo to relax, but when your life has been spent at war, it's tough to wash that out of your system.

-So you see a fan up there, you say, aha, knife.
+So you see a fan up there.

 So what happened is that three guests also ingested prescription medications that apparently had been hoarded for this purpose.

-Now you see, even at Club Gitmo, when you arrive with drugs, you're free to have them.
+Now, you see, even at Club Gitmo, when you arrive with drugs, you're free to have them.

-Uh there are not body searches and total body cavity searches.
+There are not body searches and total body cavity searches.

-So guests at Club Gitmo are allowed to arrive with drugs of any kind of prescription drugs and hoard them, save them in their rooms for when the going gets too tough, even at uh Club Gitmo.
+So guests at Club Gitmo are allowed to arrive with drugs of any kind of prescription drugs and hoard them, save them in their rooms for when the going gets too tough, even at Club Gitmo.

-So well, I you know, this is another thing, too.
+So, well, this is another thing, too.

 Don't go away.